 5. Neil Patel

 Neil Patel, the world-renowned marketing and SEO expert and the co-founder/owner of KISSmetrics, Quick Sprout, Crazy Egg, Hello Bar and Ubersuggest, used online quizzes to increase their website lead capture by 500%.

 Neil had an idea to start a brand new health blog and grow it to over $100,000/month in revenue in less than a year.
 In order to do so, he had to convert more of his existing traffic into leads.

-So, they created a quiz that would resonate with their broad audience of health and diet enthusiasts, titled ‘Which Diet Is Right For Your Personality?’ and it became an instant success in terms of lead generation.
+So, they created a quiz based on a quiz topic they believed would resonate with their broad audience of health and diet enthusiasts, titled ‘Which Diet Is Right For Your Personality?’ and it became an instant success in terms of lead generation.

 6. Lewis Howes

 Lewis Howes created a celebrity quiz titled, “Which Celebrity Entrepreneur Are You Most Like?” to increase lead capture on his website.